 CBD (Cannabidiol) is a naturally occurring cannabinoid and one of the most abundant constituents of hemp.
-CBD does not make people feel “stoned” and can actually counteract the psychoactivity of THC.
-The fact that CBD-rich cannabis is non-intoxicating makes it an appealing option for patients looking for relief without the cannabis high.
-Medical trials suggest that CBD may help with pain, anxiety, depression, acne, inflammation, muscle soreness, and can lower blood sugar levels in those with diabetes and heart disease.
+CBD with No THC does not make people feel “stoned” and can actually counteract the psychoactivity of THC.
+The fact that CBD-rich cannabis is non-intoxicating makes it an appealing option for patients looking for a product without the cannabis high.
 When adjusted to a personalized dosage, it can promote overall wellness.

 What is CBG?

 CBG (Cannabigerol) is the neutral cannabinoid which arises through decarboxylation from the acid precursor (CBGA).
 CBGA is an extremely important cannabinoid from which almost all other cannabinoids are formed.
 As a result, CBGA is also called the stem cell in cannabinoid biosynthetic pathway.
 CBG is a non-psychoactive compound that is derived from legal hemp plants.

 Yes, it is legal.
 Many people are confused over the legality of Hemp.
 There is no need for a prescription or medical card to purchase hemp CBD.
 It is a natural constituent of the high CBD Hemp strains of the plant containing very low levels of THC.

 Recent history and legality of Hemp CBD by year:

 - -Prior to 2014, all cannabis, including hemp, was not approved federally; it was not regulated or lawful except under a DEA license as a Schedule 1 drug / agricultural commodity (i.e., food).